nileshjawarkar/obsidian/JAVA-EE-8/Miscellaneous/Setting JAVA EE maven project in eclipse.md

 </beans>
 ```

-7) Add following content to the persistence.xml
+7) Add following content to the persistence.xml.
+Note persistence.xml must be added to "src/main/resources/META-INF" directory, otherwise we can face wired error like "Can't find a persistence unit named null in deployment".
 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>
 <persistence version="2.2"